Nutrition FAQsby John Meadows on December 1, 2021

 What do I do if I get bored with food selections?

 You always have free reign to exchange clean foods, just match the macros.
-So for example if you are eating 30 grams of carbs via oats, but are craving a sweet potato, just eat 30 grams of carbs of sweet potato instead.
+So, for example if you are eating 30 grams of carbs via oats, but are craving a sweet potato, just eat 30 grams of carbs from sweet potato instead.
 If you normally eat 6 oz of chicken but want turkey, just eat 6 oz of turkey instead as long as macros are close.
 Don’t make this out to be harder than it needs to be.

 Do you recommend cheat or refeed meals?